cjolowicz/retrocookie/README.rst

    :alt: Black

-Retrocookie updates Cookiecutter_ templates with changes from their instances.
+Retrocookie updates Cookiecutter_ templates with changes from generated projects.

 When developing Cookiecutter templates, you often need to work in a generated project rather than the template itself.